cortex-lab/spikes/README.md

 Pipeline:

-Convert OE to raw DAT for processing - readOEwriteDat
+Convert open-ephys to raw .dat for processing - readOEwriteDat